tikinang/sheeet/README.md

 [Security/Isolation Brainstorm](assets/security-isolation-brainstorm.md)

 ## The Future
 The current code editing in the browser is close to unusable.
-It would be great to sync the user's local code in the user's favorite code editor with the Sheeet app, either via git or some form of ssh (scp).
+It would be great to sync the user's local code in the user's favorite code editor with the Sheeet! app, either via git or some form of ssh (scp).

-Adding SQL interface and some database-like functionalities will also be great.
+Adding SQL interface and some database-like functionalities would also be great.

 ### WASM's (In)Efficiency
-The initial idea of this project was: "Let's build a spreadsheet powered by Rust.
-It shall be fast, efficient (because Rust) and easy to use by Rust users." - Well, this idea dissolved rather quickly.
+The initial idea of this project was: _"Let's build a spreadsheet powered by Rust.
+It shall be fast and efficient (because Rust) and easy to use by Rust users."_ - Well, this idea dissolved rather quickly.
 The current implementation relies heavily on the JS and WASM (wasm-bindgen) interface and the interpretability of JS to resolve user-defined functions.
 Majority of memory allocations is done in the JS runtime.
 The communication between Rust WASM and JS is definitely not for free.
 One could make the argument that this hybrid is slower than vanilla JS.

 > TODO: Benchmarks?

-WASM Rust platform has many limitations, many features (e.g. `thread::sleep()`,) - that typical Rustacean is used to - are not available in `wasm32-unknown-unknown` target.
+WASM Rust platform has many limitations, many features (e.g. `thread::sleep()`, common HTTP client libs, ...) - that typical Rustacean is used to - are not available in `wasm32-unknown-unknown` target.

 ### The Potential
 Having said that, there are plans for WASM to eventually be able to manage the DOM directly without the need to jump to JS.
 And with some (a lot of) UI tweaks and enterprise-grade support for storing data, I believe this tool could make sense.
-The goal is still the same: Create browser enabled, fast and efficient, highly customizable spreadsheet for Rust power users.
+The goal is still the same:

+> Create browser enabled, fast and efficient, highly customizable spreadsheet for Rust power users.

 This tool may eventually be useful for data analysts in their day job.
 Spreadsheet + SQL interface + Rust.
 What's not to like? :)